6UK/KingBlogs/README.md

 ## Support

-In case of any challnges contact me at karugunjoroge@gmail.com
+In case of any bugs kindly contact me @karugunjoroge@gmail.com

 ## License